-The reservation fee secures the home until exchange and completion date on reservation form.
+The reservation fee secures the home until completion date set on reservation form.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is not refundable.